bit-Pro/CV-workshop/Joseph Bloggs CV.md

 ## Skills

-+ Good communication skills
++ Good communication skills, strengthened by working with customers in my previous job
-+ Works efficiently in teams
++ Works efficiently in teams, demonstrated during group works in the BIT
 + Organized
 + Punctual
-+ Proficient in problem solving
++ Proficient in problem solving, I've had to face many difficulties during my time in the BIT and the workforce, and overcoming these has added to my already refined problem solving skills

 ## Education and Awards